 Cottonmouths can be found all over the area with the multiple canals, ditches, and other waterways that crisscross the New Orleans area.
 Cottonmouths are venomous and can be aggressive if disturbed.
 These snakes, a form of viper, can be found both around the water as well as under houses, in the woods, and bushes in residential areas.

-Though Trapper John and Trapper Suzy made the news a few months ago by capturing a large rat snake found in front of an Uptown house (Click here for story): not all of the snakes found in the area are as benign or even native to the area.
+Though Trapper John made the news a few months ago by capturing a large rat snake found in front of an Uptown house (Click here for story): not all of the snakes found in the area are as benign or even native to the area.
 People keep a large variety of exotic snakes as pets and sometimes these snakes escape out into the city.

 Trapper John is more than capable of handling any snake problem that you may encounter in and around the Greater New Orleans area.